When a friend, family member or coworker does something that gets under your skin, you have several responses available to you.

 “Thank you for letting me know”

 If you’ve screwed up, hurt someone, or acted badly; it’s possible you don’t even know you did it.
-A coworker has just brought it to your attention.
+Let’s imagine the person has just brought it to your attention.
 Chances are that person was afraid to speak up.
-She didn’t have to, but chose to overcome the fear and talk with you anyway.
+They didn’t have to but chose to overcome the fear and talk with you anyway.

-Why would she say something?
+Why would they say something?
 Let’s identify the possibilities:

-2. She wants to work it out so that the bosses won’t need to be involved.
+- They want to work it out so that others don’t need to intervene.

-In most of these options, she’s doing you a favor by coming to you.
-So even if she doesn’t deliver the message perfectly, you should thank her for bringing the concern to your attention.
+In most of these options, they’re doing you a favor by coming to you.
+So even if they don’t deliver the message perfectly, you should thank them for bringing the concern to your attention.

 “I’m sorry”